 Yes!
-Upon completion of the Diploma program graduates are eligible to join the Canadian Professional Counsellors Association (CPCA) and qualify for liability insurance coverage and may be eligible to join the Canadian College of Professional Counsellors and Psychotherapists.
-Recent graduates are required to be under clinical supervision for their first 2 years of practice in order to earn the "Registered Professional Counsellor" (RPC) designation.
+Upon completion of the Diploma or Certificate programs graduates may be eligible to join a Professional Association such as Canadian Professional Counsellors Association (CPCA) or Association of Cooperative Counselling Therapists of Canada (ACCT), often qualifying for liability insurance coverage and may be eligible to join such organizations as the Canadian College of Professional Counsellors and Psychotherapists.
+Often graduates are required to undergo clinical supervision.

-Graduates also qualify for membership in the Canadian Addiction Counsellors Certification Federation (CACCF) and having served an internship of 6000 hours are recognized as an International Certified Drug and Alcohol Counsellor (I C.D.A.C.).
+Graduates may also qualify for membership in the Canadian Addiction Counsellors Certification Federation (CACCF) and having served an internship requirement are recognized as an International Certified Drug and Alcohol Counsellor (I C.D.A.C.).